Dr Alvy Ray Smith cofounded - or was present at the beginning of - four centers of computer graphics excellence:

-See Steve Jobs by Walter Isaacson (Simon and Schuster, 2011) for an accurate history of my involvement with Pixar and his fraught relationship with Steve Jobs.
+See Steve Jobs by Walter Isaacson (Simon and Schuster, 2011) for an accurate history of his involvement with Pixar and his fraught relationship with Steve Jobs.

-See Creativity Inc. by Ed Catmull (Random House, 2014) for some of my involvement with Pixar and especially with my cofounder and friend, Ed Catmull, in the first 15 years of our close collaboration.
+See Creativity Inc. by Ed Catmull (Random House, 2014) for some of his involvement with Pixar and especially with his cofounder and friend, Ed Catmull, in the first 15 years of their close collaboration.

 Dr Smith holds a PhD in computer science from Stanford University (dissertation: Cellular Automata Theory).
 He received an honorary doctorate from New Mexico State University, his undergraduate alma mater, in Dec 1999.